anniliu0502/Marketing-Analytics-Portfolio/README.md

-My marketing Analytics projects using Python and R - including K-means, PCA, and KNN for Business Insights.
+My marketing Analytics projects using Python, R, and Excel - including K-means, PCA, and KNN for Business Insights.
-# 🌿 Marketing Analytics Portfolio
+# Marketing Analytics Portfolio

-Hi there! 👋
+Hi there!
 I'm Anni, a Marketing Analytics graduate passionate about turning data into actionable business insights.
 Here are selected projects demonstrating my analytical, technical, and strategic skills.

 ---
-# 📊 Marketing Analytics Projects
+# Marketing Analytics Projects
-🎯 Restaurant Analytics Portfolio
+**Restaurant Analytics Portfolio**
 A collection of customer analysis projects applying statistical methods and machine learning to understand restaurant consumer behavior and optimize business strategy.
-This repository contains my graduate-level marketing analytics project completed in R using **Quarto (.qmd)**.
+This repository contains my graduate-level marketing analytics project completed in R using Quarto (.qmd).
-The analysis explores **customer behavior and segmentation** using techniques like **PCA, K-Means, and KNN** to extract business insights from marketing data.
+The analysis explores **customer behavior and segmentation** using techniques like PCA, K-Means, and KNN to extract business insights from marketing data.

+**Marketing Research Project - Starbucks Reward Program Optimization** This project analyzes Starbucks' rewards program effectiveness and identifies opportunities to strengthen customer engagement through optimized promotional strategies.
+Using primary market research, the study evaluates consumer perceptions of the Starbucks Rewards system and provides data-driven recommendations for improving the promotion component of the marketing mix.

 ---

-## 🧩 Restuarant Project Overview
+##  Restuarant Project Overview
 **Course: University of Florida | Customer Analysis |**

 **Goal:**